wikimedia/mediawiki-extensions-Wikibase/view/packages/wikibase-data-values/README.md

 can be removed.
 ApiParseValue is the only PHP class in this package and is the only thing that depends on the DataValues PHP components.

-TODO: remove dependency on dataTypes.DataType from the JS, so the data-values/data-types package is no longer required.
-Right now only a few lines in ValueParserFactory.js are binding to this for no good reason.

 TODO: write high level description and documentation in this README file.

 TODO: make tests runnable without needing MW and a browser